 On a bartender’s wages, while paying student loans, my partner and I moved from rural Georgia to the third highest rent in the nation (Oakland).

-Some hustle lands us our dream loft: rent controlled, exposed brick, high ceilings, and full of artists and entrepreneurs.
+Some hustle lands us our dream loft: exposed brick, high ceilings, and full of artists and entrepreneurs.

-With no formal engineering background and no capital, I create hardware and software prototypes and engage with academic researchers at the University of California San Francisco.
+Without prior professional experience with product development, and without capital, I create hardware and software prototypes and engage with academic researchers at the University of California San Francisco.

 I pitch thousands of people from stage and pop my fundraising cherry, raising more than $100k.

-After some networking hustle, my partner lands her dream job with Lagunitas brewery.
+After some networking hustle, my partner lands her dream job with a well known craft brewery.

 Pre-launch, Gram brings in more than $50k in revenue.
 Our hand-assembled, low-volume hardware prototypes have 90% margins.